EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 Authentication, or OpenID/OAuth2 through traefik-forward-auth.

-OAuth2 uses traefik-forward-auth to delegate authentication to an external authority (eg. a self-deployed Gitea instance).
+OAuth2 uses traefik-forward-auth to delegate authentication to an external authority (eg. a self-deployed Forgejo instance).
 Accessing this app will require all users to login through that external service first.
 Once authenticated, they may be authorized access only if their login id matches the member list of the predefined authorization group